Mental Illness and Prescription Narcotics

 Our collective understanding of mental illness in the U.S. has evolved rapidly in recent years.
 Still, it’s widely stigmatized and not as thoroughly researched as other areas of health.
 That means sufferers are still vulnerable to a myriad of medication hazards.

-Boston personal injury attorneys of The Law Offices of Jeffrey S. Glassman recognize that while medications can often help to ease the symptoms for some mental illness sufferers, these substances also have the potential to do great harm.
+Boston personal injury attorneys of Jeffrey Glassman Injury Lawyers recognize that while medications can often help to ease the symptoms for some mental illness sufferers, these substances also have the potential to do great harm.

 In too many cases, physicians overprescribe powerful medications, and those with mental illness are especially susceptible.
 Red flags have been identified especially with antipsychotics, particularly at in-patient care facilities.
 The problem encompasses patients of all ages, though studies released in the last few years indicate elderly dementia patients are at high risk – despite minimal benefit and great consequence to their overall health.

 When doctors prescribe these powerful drugs in an effort to quell immediate behavior problems, it’s a form of “chemical restraint,” and it can be dangerous to patients.

 In some cases, heavy drugs are prescribed to keep “problem patients” calm, but these regimens aren’t always in the patients’ best interests.

 Doctors aren’t always the only ones to blame.
 Drug maker Johnson & Johnson was ordered by the U.S. Justice Department to pay more than $2.2 billion to resolve federal criminal and civil investigations into its promotion of off-label uses and misbranding of antipsychotic drugs to elderly patients.